 Sure enough, when that subject came up, she waffled.
 I would have completely tuned out, had Suhuyini Alhassan not demanded an apology for her comments on former President John Mahama.
 The mind-blowing exchange went like this: Suhuyini Alhassan: “You labelled the former President as having the heart of the devil.
 You also described the former President as violent and an embarrassment to the Northern Region.
-Do you accept that your statement was unfortunate and unpalatable.
-Will you now apologize to the former President and to Ghana for such unsavory comments?”
-Otiko Djaba: “The President is my brother and I spoke from my convictions.
-I made the statements that I made as a wake up call for him.”
+Do you accept that your statement was unfortunate and unpalatable?
+Will you now apologise to the former President and to Ghana for such unsavoury comments?”
+Otiko Djaba: “The President is my brother, and I spoke from my convictions.
+I made the statements that I made as a wake-up call for him.”

 Often, women are coerced to backtrack on their beliefs, views and decisions through subtle bullying.
 It was refreshing to hear Otiko defend her comments.
 She did not yield even when the Minority leader, Haruna Iddrisu and Okudzeto Ablakwa joined Suhuyini in the attempt to extract an apology from her.